telerik/winforms-docs/ganttview/timeline/timeline-views.md

 __RadGanttView__ offers a number of built-in timeline views which allow you to show the timeline in different scales.
 It is reasonable to change the timeline view when the user zooms in or out.
 This will give the users a precise measurement of time in every zoom level.

 ##

 All built-in views can be found in the *TimeRange* enumeration.
-Here are the different views offered by
+Here are the different views offered by __RadGanttView__ out-of-the-box:
-          __RadGanttView__ out-of-the-box:

-* *TimeRange.Week *– Each element of the upper row represents one week.
+* *TimeRange.Week * – Each element of the upper row represents one week.
 The elements on the lower row represent days.
-            #_[C#]_

 {{source=..\SamplesCS\GanttView\TimelineViews\GanttTimelineViews.cs region=TimeRangeWeek}}
 {{source=..\SamplesVB\GanttView\TimelineViews\GanttTimelineViews.vb region=TimeRangeWeek}}